halide/Halide/README.md

 embedded in C++.
 This means you write C++ code that builds an in-memory representation of a Halide pipeline using Halide's C++ API.
 You can then compile this representation to an object file, or JIT-compile it and run it in the same process.
+Halide also provides Python bindings that mirror the C++ API.

 For more detail about what Halide is, see http://halide-lang.org.